 Currents was admired so much, in fact, that Rihanna covered the final track on the album 'New Person, Same Old Mistakes', opening up Tame Impala's unique blend of organic and electronic psychedelia to an entirely new demographic.

-Having toured the album extensively, the final stop was a headline performance at Panorama Music Festival.
+Having toured the album extensively for the best part of two years, the final stop was a headline performance at Panorama Music Festival.
 A cosmic end to that chapter which culminated with both mind-altering visual production and a band at the peak of their powers.
+On to the next chapter, then.

 To see which festivals Tame Impala will play in the near future, take a look here.